Personify6/test2/README.md

 - [ ] 1.9
 - [ ] 2.0

-The latest beta version is here: https://david373289.github.io/test2-beta-versions/ Guess what?
-Version 1.5 will be a big update!
+Check the beta versions here: https://david373289.github.io/test2-beta-versions/ Guess what?
+Version 1.5 will be a big update and it is coming soon!